jlab-sensing/ENTS-backend/README.md

 This projects makes use of [alembic](https://alembic.sqlalchemy.org/en/latest/) to handle database migrations.
 It is recommended to have a understanding of the package first before attempting to modify the database schema.
 Due to the way that alembic handles package imports, the config file needs to be specified while running from the root project folder.
 For example the following will autogenerate new migrations from the latest revision of the database.

-> *NOTE:* Autogeneration of migrations requires a running version of the database.
-Refer above to see how to create a local version of the database.
+> **NOTE:** Autogeneration of migrations requires a running version of the database.
+Refer above to see how to create and connect to a local version of the database

 ```bash
 # Migrate to latest version